mattrussi/gitlab-com-runbooks/docs/uncategorized/manage-workers.md

-# Managing unicorn and sidekiq workers
+# Managing Puma and sidekiq workers

 ## First and foremost